Integrated Program in Biochemistry graduate student stirs a sample in the lab.

 Minimum Residence Credit Requirement 42 credits

-Assessments and Examinations Upon completion of the Graduate School's and IPiB's minimum requirements for a master's degree, whether to confer the degree is up to the student's thesis advisor.
+Assessments and Examinations Upon completion of the Graduate School and program minimum requirements for a master's degree, the student's thesis committee will determine whether or not to confer the degree.

 Language Requirements n/a